- Written by Dr.Mehmet Demircioglu

 When dizziness appears after medication, the answer is not to add another pill casually.
 The clinic should know exactly what was taken, when it was taken, and how you feel now.

 Dizziness at the hotel should be handled with the same caution as dizziness in the clinic.
-Sit or lie down, avoid the bathroom or shower alone if you feel unstable, and send the clinic clear details, including time since surgery, food and fluid intake, medicines taken, bleeding, vomiting, pain level, and whether you actually fainted.
+Sit or lie down first.
+Avoid the bathroom or shower alone if you feel unstable.
+Send the clinic clear details, including time since surgery, food and fluid intake, medicines taken, bleeding, vomiting, pain level, and whether you actually fainted.
 If you hit the head or face, cannot remember the fall clearly, or feel confused afterward, local medical assessment comes before graft checking.

 At this point, follow up access after surgery is not administrative.
 You need a clear route for photo review, symptom review, and a decision about whether local medical assessment is safer.